British Columbia Highway 19: Vancouver Island Highway Project

 In the late 1990s and early 2000s, a highway building program called the Vancouver Island Highway Project was initiated to improve the Highway 1 and 19 corridors between Victoria and Campbell River.
 This project included the construction of the Inland Island Highway, the Nanaimo Parkway and the Duke Point Highway.
 By early 1996 work was well underway on all sections.

 On October 5, 1996, the first segment of the Inland Island Highway from Mud Bay to Parksville was opened.
 The Highway 19 designation was soon applied to the new route with the original 1953 highway becoming Highway 19A.

 From 2014 to 2018, a stretch of Highway 19 north of Parksville had the highest signed speed limit in Canada, at 120 km/h.

-On May 31, 1997, the Nanaimo Parkway opened, cutting travel times for drivers going though Nanaimo from 40 minutes to 20 minutes and resulting in Highway 19 being realigned away from Nanaimo's downtown, the former route being replaced by another section of Highway 19A.
+On May 31, 1997, the Nanaimo Parkway opened, cutting travel times for drivers going through Nanaimo from 40 minutes to 20 minutes and resulting in Highway 19 being realigned away from Nanaimo's downtown, the former route being replaced by another section of Highway 19A.

 Opened in June 1997, the Duke Point Highway connected to BC Ferries' newest terminal as part of a scheme to remove congestion from the Departure Bay ferry terminal and the surrounding surface streets in Nanaimo's core.
 As a result of this project, Highway 19 was extended another 9 km to its present terminus, making it the only highway in British Columbia to have ferry terminals at both ends.

 The remainder of the Inland Island Highway was built in phases over the next 4 years with the Campbell River Bypass opening on September 24, 1997; the Courtenay-Mud Bay link opening on September 25 1999; and the Courtenay-Campbell River expressway, opening on September 8, 2001, completing the project.
 No significant upgrades or extensions to Highway 19 have occurred since.